Get to Know Your Top Solar Brands: Tesla - ShopSolar.com

 Alex S

 Alex is a co-founder of Shop Solar, a company that he established in 2018 to revolutionize the solar industry by simplifying the process and making it more simple and cost-effective.
-Under his strategic leadership, Shop Solar has grown into a comprehensive one-stop-shop, empowering over 40,000 customers to access top-quality solar and storage solutions, comprehensive information, intuitive tools, and professional installation services.
+Under his strategic leadership, Shop Solar has grown into a comprehensive one-stop-shop, empowering over 40,000+ customers to access top-quality solar and storage solutions, comprehensive information, intuitive tools, and professional installation services.

 With a passion for innovation and sustainable energy, Alex has successfully expanded the business's reach and impact, serving as a driving force in the company's growth and development.
-Today, as the leader of a dedicated team of 60+ professionals across North America, Alex continues to set new standards of excellence in the renewable energy industry, with a mission to transform the way people access and utilize clean energy.
+You can browse best seller's here.

 Blog posts